cloud-gov/cg-site/_docs/services/app-autoscaler.md

 The top level keys used to define a Scaling Policy are:

  - `instance_min_count` - The minimum number of application instances that can be scaled down to.
 This integer value cannot be less than 1.
 This key/value is required.
  - `instance_max_count` - The maximum number of application instances that can be scaled up to.
-This integer value has no upper boundary but be greater than the organization quota for memory allows for at the time of scaling.
+This integer value has no upper boundary but cannot be greater than the organization quota for memory allows for at the time of scaling.
 This key/value is required.
  - `scaling_rules` - This is an array of Scaling Rules, at least one block is required:
    - `metric_type` - One of "Scalable Metric Types" like `cpu` or `memoryused`
    - `threshold` - The boundary when metric value exceeds is considered as a breach, always an integer value.